kodo-yousif/fusion-state/README.md

 # fusion-state
-new react library thst has minimum boilerplate
+new react library that has minimum boilerplate